Answers to some of the more frequently asked questions about the studio.

 - Dress Code

 - Wear whatever makes you feel beautiful and enjoy celebrating your body!
 Comfortable dance clothing such as stretch pants and a close-fitting sports/tank tops or t-shirts are recommended for dance technique correction.
 If you wear clothing that is loose (such as sweat pants or long t-shirts), the teacher will not be able to see if you are executing the movements correctly.
-Fun Sahara Dancewear clothing is available for sale at the studio.
+Fun Sahara Dancewear clothing is available for sale online.

 - A hip scarf is highly recommended to help see the movement as you develop those fabulous shimmies.
 Any shawl will do, though fancy hip scarves are available for sale at the studio.
-Please do not sit down in glass beaded hip scarves as the beads can easily break and end up cutting our feet.
+Please do not sit down in glass beaded hip scarves as the beads can easily break and end up cutting your feet.
 You can dance in bare feet, ballet or rubber-soled jazz shoes (no black-soled, street or hard-soled shoes please).

 - Work at your own pace.
 Do not do any anything that causes you pain; if you find that you are in pain during or after class, please notify the teacher immediately.
 If you have any preexisting injuries or physical limitations, or if you are pregnant, consult with your doctor before taking classes.